Configure reusable project templates with milestones, tasks, outcomes, and form inputs.

 Use the Company and book name tabs to switch between company-wide and book-specific project types.
 Company-wide templates are listed first.

-The project types list is a table showing Project, Milestones, Active projects, and Kanban for each template.
+The project types list is a table showing Project, Milestones, Owner kind, Active projects, and Kanban for each template.
+The Owner kind column shows whether projects of that type attach to a household, contact, or business.
 When viewing a book scope that also contains company-wide templates, an Owner column shows whether each template is owned by the book or shared from the Company scope.

 1